-From CO2 experiments, we know that the range of observations on the CO2 fertilization effect follow the equation:
+From CO2 experiments, we found that the range of biomass observations from CO2 fertilization experiments is best explained by:

 with N as nitrogen availability quantified as the soil C:N ratio, P as soil available phosphorus and Myc as the type of mycorrhizal association (ectomycorrhizae -ECM- or arbuscular mycorrhizae -AM-).

 Using this statistical model identified through random-forest, we apply a meta-analysis regression to upscale the effect of elevated CO2 on plant biomass for CO2 levels we could unfortunately experience by the end of this century.